 • Vegetable broth will allow them to steam but 1/2 red wine will add more flavor

+• Add some seasonings for flavor like parsley, dill, onion powder, garlic powder, salt and pepper.
 You could alternatively use a packet of Italian dressing mix or dry ranch dressing packet if you prefer those bolder flavors.

 mushrooms in slow cooker

-Choosing which ones you should use depends on your preferences as some will keep their shape and texture better than others for sure.
+Choosing which types you use depends on your preferences as some will keep their shape and texture better than others for sure.
 Consider what you are serving these with as well.
 If served on top of hamburgers you would want something a bit firmer like portobellos, sliced to be served this way easier when done.
 As an easy side dish I prefer whole.

-How to Make Creamy Mushrooms
+How to Make Them Creamy

 If you want more of a creamy sauce to these you can include the heavy cream near the end.
 That will transform the sauce into more of an alfredo type of thickness and texture for you.
 For a healthier option just skip that step entirely.